testzzu/GPEML/content/registration.md

 ## Author Registration

-At least one author of each accepted paper must register for the conference by the camera-ready deadline (June 15, 2025) for the paper to be included in the proceedings.
+At least one author of each accepted paper must register for the symposium by the camera-ready deadline (June 15, 2025) for the paper to be included in the proceedings.

 ## Student Registration